Insurance Sales Representative Jobs in USA with Visa Sponsorship

 Do I need a degree to get visa sponsorship as an Insurance Sales Representative?

-For H-1B or E-3 sponsorship, yes.
+For H-1B visa or E-3 visa sponsorship, yes.
 Both visa categories require the role to be a specialty occupation, which generally means a bachelor's degree or higher in a relevant field.
 A degree in finance, business administration, economics, or risk management is most relevant.
 Without a qualifying degree, sponsorship under these categories isn't available, though work experience substitution rules may apply in some H-1B cases.

 Which insurance employers are most likely to sponsor visas?